 The thesis committee consists of five faculty members, including the thesis advisor.
 All committee members must be readers when the student defends their dissertation.
 Three committee members, including the thesis advisor, must be faculty trainers in the CMB program.
 Two committee members must be outside the student's direct area of expertise.

 CREDITS PER TERM ALLOWED

 Master’s degree students who have been absent for five or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.

-- Fosters ethical and professional conduct.
+7. Exhibit and foster ethical and professional conduct.

-Faculty: D. Wassarman (program chair); Focus Group Chairs: Alexander (Cancer Biology), Amann (Cell Adhesion and Cytoskeleton), Pagliarini (Cellular and Molecular Metabolism), Griep (Developmental Biology and Regenerative Medicine), McNeel (Immunology), Groblewski (Membrane Biology and Protein Trafficking), Landick (Molecular and Genome Biology of Microbes), Bednarek (Plant Biology), Brow (RNA), Kreeger (Systems Biology), Harrison (Transcriptional Mechanisms), Ahlquist (Virology).
-For a list of all participating faculty, see the program website.
+Focus Group Chairs: Caroline Alexander (Cancer Biology), Jill Wildonger (Cell Adhesion and Cytoskeleton), David Pagliarini (Cellular and Molecular Metabolism), Anne Griep (Developmental Biology and Regenerative Medicine), Jyoti Watters (Immunology), Guy Groblewski (Membrane Biology and Protein Trafficking), Robert Landick (Molecular and Genome Biology of Microbes), Sebastian Bednarek (Plant Biology), David Brow (RNA), Megan McClean (Systems Biology), Melissa Harrison (Transcriptional Mechanisms), Paul Ahlquist (Virology).